Brazilian Institute of Environment and Renewable Natural Resources: IBAMA under Bolsonaro

+Terra Brasilis Operation

+On March 3, 2022, IBAMA announced the Terra Brasilis Operation.
+It is a program aimed at assessing biodiversity in Brazil and its use.
+IBAMA hopes prevent illegal use through fines and embargoes.

 Spix's macaw

 Among IBAMA's diverse environmental and natural resources activities, it manages The Working Group for the Recovery of the Spix's macaw and the associated Ararinha Azul project for conserving one of the rarest birds in the world.
 However the last Spix's macaw living in the wilderness disappeared in 2000 and the species became extinct in the wild.